 12 Common Mistakes You're Making With Your Email Signature

 Do you use an email signature in every email you send?
 You could be making some pretty big mistakes in your email signature.
-Find out how to correct it now and make your email signature shine.

 Here's our list of 12 common mistakes you could be making with your email signature.